lustre-labs/lustre/pages/guide/04-spa-deployments.md

 1. Go to the Cloudflare dashboard.
 2. Navigate to the "Workers & Pages" section.
-3. Create a new project.
-4. Create a new project and connect it to your GitHub repository.
+3. Create a new project and connect it to your GitHub repository.
-5. During setup, select the appropriate branch (for example `main`) to deploy from.
+4. During setup, select the appropriate branch (e.g. `main`) to deploy from.
-6. Ignore the build settings for now.
+5. Ignore the build settings for now.

 #### Disable Automatic Deployments: